by Chris Shashaty, Phins.com Columnist

-Joe Theismann and Ricky Williams have several things
+Joe Theismann and Ricky Williams have several things in common.

-Theismann’s case, his son was arrested for distribution of crack in 2002; he understands the pain that drugs can bring to loved ones.
+Both men have had bad experiences with drugs.
+In Theismann’s case, his son was arrested for distribution of crack in 2002; he understands the pain that drugs can bring to loved ones.

 Both men played for the CFL’s Toronto Argonauts at one point in their respective careers.